cnvx/argon/README.md

 ## Install

+### Just the app

+Simply download and install [this APK](https://github.com/cnvx/argon/raw/master/argon.apk).

+### Build it yourself

 Clone or download this repository and perform a Gradle sync, this can be done from Android Studio:
 1. Build -> Make Project
-2. Tools -> Android -> Sync Project with Gradle Files
+2. File -> Sync Project with Gradle Files

-Now you should be able to build and install the APK.
+Now you should be able to build and run the app.

 ## License